 The only real treatment for sudden cardiac arrest is to restore normal heart rhythm.
 That’s why everyone—and I mean everyone—should learn how to do CPR.
 It keeps the victim alive by moving blood through the body and brain until a defibrillator or medical professional can get the heart beating again.

 If someone suddenly collapses or is unresponsive and isn’t breathing, call 911 and immediately begin CPR.
 About 70% of cardiac arrests happen at home, but if you’re in a mall, airport, church, gym, etc., ask another bystander to find an automated external defibrillator (AED), which most public places have.

 Do not stop CRP until a defibrillator or emergency medical crew arrives.
 The only chance the victim has of making it is to keep blood and oxygen circulating.

 You don’t have to do mouth-to-mouth if you don’t know how or are uncomfortable with it.
 Hands-only CPR can also save lives.
 Simply push the center of the chest down hard and fast at a rate of 100–120 pushes a minute.
-A good way to get the proper rhythm is to time your compressions to the beat of the Bee-Gees’ song “Stayin’ Alive” from the movie Saturday Night Live.
+A good way to get the proper rhythm is to time your compressions to the beat of the Bee-Gees’ song “Stayin’ Alive” from the movie Saturday Night Fever.
 (It’s one of those songs that’s hard to forget.)

 I encourage everyone to take a CPR class or at least watch a video; the Red Cross offers both.
 Spread the word!
 The life saved may be a loved one’s—or your own.